 C3a-d.
 Evaluators may be asked to survey some areas that have not been determined to be wetlands for the purpose of making such a determination.
 Other polygons include areas supporting non-wetland vegetation types.
-A Yes answer to C3a indicates that no part of the polygon keys to a riparian habitat type or community type (HT/CT).
+A "Yes" answer indicates that no part of the polygon keys to a riparian habitat type or community type (HT/CT).
 Areas classified in item D15 as any vegetation type described in a riparian and/or wetland classification document for the region in which you are working are counted as functional wetlands.
 Areas listed as UNCLASSIFIED WETLAND TYPE are also counted as functional wetlands.
 Other areas are counted as non-wetlands, or uplands.
 The functional wetland fraction of the polygon area is listed in item C3c in acres and as a percentage of the entire polygon area in item C3d.

-- C4.
+C4.
 Some riparian areas do not contain an unvegetated, defined stream channel.
 In some cases, these polygons are in ephemeral systems which may flow infrequently, but which do support riparian plant communities.
-In other cases, these polygons may be associated with larger river systems that have wide floodplains where polygons may be delineated in areas not adjacent to the channel. - C5.
+In other cases, these polygons may be associated with larger river systems that have wide floodplains where polygons may be delineated in areas not adjacent to the channel.

+C5.
 Channel length-the length of channel contained within or adjacent to the polygon-is measured by scaling from the map.
-This data is considered accurate to the nearest 0.16 km (0.1 mi). - C6.
+This data is considered accurate to the nearest 0.16 km (0.1 mi).

+C6.
 In some cases, the polygon record is used to characterize, or represent, a larger portion of a stream system.
 The length represented by the polygon is given.
 For example, a 0.8 km (0.5 mi) polygon may be used to represent 6.4 km (4 mi) of a stream.
-In the case, 0.8 km (0.5 mi) is the channel length of the polygon (item C5), and 6.4 km (4 mi) is entered in item C6. - C7a.
+In the case, 0.8 km (0.5 mi) is the channel length of the polygon (item C5), and 6.4 km (4 mi) is entered in item C6.

+C7a.
 Record average width of the polygon, which on smaller streams corresponds to the width of the riparian zone.
 To determine this width, subtract the width of the non-vegetated stream channel (item F9) from the distance between the two opposite riparian/upland boundaries.
-In the case of very wide systems where the polygon inventoried does not extend across the full width of the riparian zone (e.g., area with riparian vegetation communities lies outside the polygon), record the average width of the polygon inventoried and make note of the situation in the narrative comments. - C7b.
-Record the range of width (ft/m), narrowest to widest, of the riparian zone in the polygon. - C7c.
-Determine whether the assessed riparian area is along a stream or small river (channel is less than 15 m wide [less than 50 ft]) or along a large river (channel is greater than 15 m wide [greater than 50 ft]).
-This question is used by the computer to determine whether to derive a lotic wetland health assessment for streams and small rivers, or to derive one for large rivers.
-On the field form, write in either Stream/Small River or Large River to answer this question.
+In the case of very wide systems where the polygon inventoried does not extend across the full width of the riparian zone (e.g., area with riparian vegetation communities lies outside the polygon), record the average width of the polygon inventoried and make note of the situation in the narrative comments.

+C7b.
+Record the range of width (ft/m), narrowest to widest, of the riparian zone in the polygon.

+C8a, b.
+If the Pfankuch rating was used, record the Pfankuch score for the polygon.

-Health Assessment Summary
+Ecological Health Assessment Summary

-C8.
-Polygon Health Score is an ecological function rating for the polygon derived by computer using data from several items in this polygon inventory.
-For detailed discussion of this process, see the companion document Lotic Wetland Health Assessment (derived from the Lotic Wetland Inventory Form).
+C9.
+Polygon Health (PFC) Score is an ecological function rating for the polygon derived by computer using data from several items in this polygon inventory.
+For detailed discussion of this process, see the companion document Lotic Wetland Ecological Health Assessment (derived from the Lotic Wetland Inventory Form).
 The techniques used to obtain the data do not allow ratings to be interpreted with a fine degree of precision.
 For example, two polygons rating 76% and 78% should not be interpreted as functionally different from each other, but they both are more likely to differ functionally from a third polygon that rates 61%.
 Therefore, use of the descriptive categories may be more useful than referring to the specific numerical values.